-The new class StuDraw3DEvent implementation (StEventUtilities package) is available from STAR "dev" area.
-It provides the simple way to visualize the event primitives in 3D quickly against of the STAR detector geometry.
+The classes StuDraw3DEvent / StuDraw3DMuEvent provide the simple way to visualize the StEvent / StMuEvent primitives in 3D quickly against of the STAR detector geometry.

-The main advantage of the class is it is "self-sufficient" and ready-to-use "on demand".
+The classes are "self-sufficient" and ready-to-use "on demand".

 The base StDraw3D class is a controller connecting the arbitrary "model" object to the arbitrary ROOT 3D class "view" object to implement the so-called "Model / View" paradigm.
 In our case, the "Model" is an arbitrary object and the "View" is an instance of some ROOT 3D class.
 To render views the StDraw3D instantiates the TCanvas and TVirtualViewer3D to allow the user select interactively the "view" instance and invoke the model methods like: